cbeck88/conf-rs/REFERENCE_derive_conf.md

      example: `#[conf(serde(rename = "foo"))]`

-     Similar to `#[serde(rename)]`, changes the name used in serialization, which by default is the field name.
+     Similar to [`#[serde(rename)]`](https://serde.rs/field-attrs.html#rename), changes the name used in serialization, which by default is the field name.

    * <a name="flag-serde-alias"></a> `alias` (string argument, repeating)

      example: `#[conf(serde(alias = "old_name"))]`, `#[conf(serde(alias = "old_name", alias = "older_name"))]`

-     Similar to `#[serde(alias)]`, adds alternative names that can be used when deserializing from serde documents.
+     Similar to [`#[serde(alias)]`](https://serde.rs/field-attrs.html#alias), adds alternative names that can be used when deserializing from serde documents.
 This is useful for maintaining backwards compatibility when renaming fields - the main name (from `rename` or the field name) continues to work, and the aliases provide fallback names.

      The `alias` attribute can be specified multiple times to add multiple alternative names.
 All aliases are treated equally - using any alias in the serde document will populate the field.